-At last, with a sense of relief and freedom after being shut indoors through a cold winter and spring it’s now a pleasure to be outside.
-The warmth allows us to be out in the fresh air, to hear the sounds and see the beauty beyond our four walls and double glazing.
-We sense we have been missing something vital during the past days of confinement
+At last, with a sense of relief and freedom after being shut indoors through a cold winter and spring it’s now a pleasure to be outside in the fresh air, to hear the sounds and see the beauty beyond our four walls and double glazing.
+We sense we have been missing something vital during the past days of confinement.

 The hum of insects tells us it’s summer.
 It’s a time of long evenings, with shadows slowly lengthening, when we watch the sun gradually sink below the horizon followed by brilliant sunsets.
 (What a pity God doesn’t sign his sunsets like J.R.
 Turner.
 More might take notice of Him then).
 The elusive evening scents of flowers designed to attract the moths delight us as their glorious fragrance wafts through the garden, catching us by surprise.